mayankpoddar/depthestimation/README.md

 [6] P. K. Nathan Silberman, Derek Hoiem, R. Fergus, ‘Indoor Segmentation and Support Inference from RGBD Images’, ECCV, 2012.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Acknowledgements

+Prof. Siddharth Garg and Prof. Arsalan Mosenia supervised this study as part of the ECE-GY 7123:
+Intro To Deep Learning Course at New York University.
+We appreciate NYU providing the team with High Performance Computing facilities.
+8

 ## Contributors